microg/UnifiedNlp/README.md

 Add this repo to your (local) manifest.xml, as well as the UnifiedNlpApi and extend the `PRODUCT_PACKAGES` variable with `NetworkLocation` for KitKat and `LegacyNetworkLocation` for Jelly Bean.

 You can also directly invoke the compilation of UnifiedNlp by calling `make UnifiedNlp` or `make NetworkLocation` (respectively `make LegacyNetworkLocation`) from the build system root.
+Note that you need to add [UnifiedNlpApi](https://github.com/microg/android_external_UnifiedNlpApi) and [MicroGUiTools](https://github.com/microg/android_external_MicroGUiTools) to the build system for UnifiedNlp to compile.

 Attribution
 -----------